 When the fault occurs on the bus bars whole of the supply is interrupted, and all the healthy feeders are disconnected.
-The majority of the faults is single phase in nature and these faults are temporary in character.
-The bus zone fault occurs because of various reasons likes failure of support insulators, failure of circuit breakers, foreign object accidently falling across the bus bar, etc., The clearing of a bus fault requires the opening of all the circuits branching from the faulty bus or bus section.
+The majority of the faults is single phase in nature, and these faults are temporary.
+The bus zone fault occurs because of various reasons likes failure of support insulators, failure of circuit breakers, foreign object accidentally falling across the bus bar, etc., For removing the bus fault, all the circuits connecting to the faulty section needs to be open.

 The most commonly used schemes for bus zone protection are: